Planar digraphs without large acyclic sets

-Harutyunyan and Mohar~\cite{HM14} proved Conjecture~\ref{conj:Neumann-Lara} for planar oriented graphs of digirth $5$.
-The undirected analogue of Conjecture~\ref{conj:Neumann-Lara} is false, because it is equivalent to \emph{Tait's conjecture} (which is false).
-However, the following remains open:
+Harutyunyan and Mohar~\cite{HM14} proved Conjecture~\ref{conj:Neumann-Lara} for oriented planar graphs of digirth $5$.
+The undirected analogue of Conjecture~\ref{conj:Neumann-Lara} is false.
+Indeed, it is equivalent to a conjecture of Tait~\cite{Tait}, saying that every $3$-connected planar cubic graph has a Hamiltonian cycle, which was disproved by Tutte~\cite{Tutte}.
+However, the following question remains open:

 \begin{conjecture}[Albertson and Berman~\cite{AB79}] Every simple undirected planar graph of order $n$ has an induced forest of order at least $\frac{n}{2}$. \end{conjecture}

 There are many graphs showing that Conjecture~\ref{conj:Albertson-Berman}, if true, is best-possible, e.g., $K_4$ and the octahedron.
 The best-known lower bound for the order of a largest induced forest in a planar graph is $\frac{2n}{5}$ and follows from Borodin's result on acyclic vertex-coloring of undirected planar graphs~\cite{B76}.